AviatrixSystems/Docs/HowTos/Aviatrix_VPN_Client_Release_Notes.rst

   - Verify the settings before exiting the Settings UI

 2.12.10 - September 3 2020
-  - Support Ubuntu 20.04 FIPS
+  - Support opensource OS FIPS
   - A toggle to support Cisco Umbrella DNS servers or the VPC DNS servers on MacOS
   - Support multiple MacOS system login accounts
   - Allow override of manually set DNS flag to be enabled by default on MacOS